 The B2B customer experience is significantly different from that of direct-to-consumer brands.

-Specifically, elements of the customer experience that influence retention and churn rates include:
+Specifically, elements of the customer experience that influence retention and churn rates are:

 When hundreds or thousands of employees can’t use a product correctly, the customer experience suffers.